 In FY2011, Darden announced a commitment to rebuilding troubled fisheries through three targeted Fishery Improvement Projects.
 The commitment is part of Darden's membership in the Clinton Global Initiative (CGI) and was recognized by CGI as an exemplary approach to addressing environmental challenges.
 The initial FIP was launched in partnership with Publix Super Markets and Sustainable Fisheries Partnership in the U.S. Gulf of Mexico.
 The focus is to support the rebuilding of commercial reef fish fisheries, primarily grouper and red snapper, using several tools including the development of data collection methods to enhance management, testing different gear types to reduce interactions with sea turtles, and building new markets for the fish as populations recover.
-We maintain, and regularly update, a list of species that we do not buy due to overfishing.
-We have committed to require that all of our aquaculture products be certified to Global Aquaculture Alliance (GAA) standards, as they become available.
+In FY2013, Darden announced its second FIP commitment, this one involving the Honduras Spiny Lobster Fishery.
+We are collaborating on this effort with the National Fish and Wildlife Foundation and the Walton Family Foundation, creating a Fishery Improvement Fund for Honduras and beyond.

 In FY2009, Darden helped launch the Atlantic Lobster Sustainability Foundation, a nonprofit organization that works with fisherman, processors, buyers, government agencies and other stakeholders to preserve and enhance a viable, strong and sustainable lobster industry.
 Darden provided $200,000 in seed money, and continues to play an active role in the organization. (see www.lobstersustainability.ca)